carson0321/cowsay/README.md

 echo -e '#!/bin/bash\nset -e\nbash testing.sh\nexit 0' > debian/postinst
 ```

-There're some commands.
-It uses `echo` command to new some file or modify file.
-The `echo` command with -e parameter means it enables interpretation of backslash escapes.
+There're some commands in the my script.
+The `cd` command means this script will enter into the target directiory to execute some operations.
+It uses `echo` command to new some file.
+The `echo` command with `-e` parameter means it enables interpretation of backslash escapes.
 And, the `>` symbol means it will overwrite the existing file if it exists.
 The `>>` means it will append to an existing file if it exists.
-It's fine to use text editor such as vim to modify it.
-For example, we can not only type `vim testing.sh` command to enter vim normal mode, but also type `i` to enter vim insert mode and modify something.
-Besides `testing.sh` file, there're two file who named debian/install and debian/postinst respectively.
+It's fine to use text editor such as vim to modify related files.
+For instance, we can type `vim testing.sh` command to open vim with normal mode, and switch to insert mode by typing `i` character.
+When going into insert mode, it can be modifies something in these files.
+Besides `testing.sh` file, there're also two important files which named `debian/install` and `debian/postinst` respectively.
 The `debian/install` file controls which files get installed where for this package.
-When installing successfully, it can print expected result using `dpkg -S testing.sh; testing.sh` command.
+When installing successfully, it will print expected result using `dpkg -S testing.sh; testing.sh` commands.

 Moreover, the `debian/postinst` file is run after the installation of the package has completed.
 If we want to specify a result that runs prior to installing the contents of the package, we can create `debian/preinst`.
-Since it has to execute testing.sh to get expected result during the Debian package installation time, I use `debian/postinst` script to achieve this.
+Since it has to execute `testing.sh` to get expected result during the Debian package installation time, I use `debian/postinst` script to achieve this.

 ```bash
 carson.wang@127.0.1.1:~/code/test/cowsay/cowsay-3.03+dfsg2 main